Find Affordable College Courses

 18 Yearly Graduations

 The most popular school in the United States for comparative literature students seekinga doctor's degree is Binghamton University.
 Each year, around 18,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-During the 2020-2021 academic year, 18 people received their doctor's degree in comparative literature from Binghamton University.
-About 56% of this group were women, and 6% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 18 people received their doctor's degree in comparative literature from Binghamton University.
+Around 23% of these students were from an underrepresented racial-ethnic group, and 69% were women.

 #1